CoffeeBrewer64/casio-sploit/README.md

 CasioSploit is a collection of documentation, exploits, source code and projects for CASIO calculators, mainly the fx-85GTX.

-**The markdown files of the repository are no longer being maintained.
-Please refer to the [wiki](https://github.com/CoffeeBrewer64/casio-sploit/wiki) instead.**
+**Please refer to the repository files rather than the wiki as the wiki is no longer being properly maintained.**

 # Exploits and purpose